-Your tour begins in the early afternoon with a visit to the National Museum of Fine Arts, founded in 1913.
-It is the institution in charge of treasuring, restoring, conserving, promoting and investigating the works that are part of Cuba’s visual heritage.
-It has the most important collection of existing Cuban art, which spans from the 16th century to the present day.
-The colonial engravings of the 19th century, the works produced between 1898 and 1920 (academic painting), the avant-garde of the first half of the 20th century and the series of the great Cuban masters, such as Fidelio Ponce, Víctor Manuel, Carlos Enríquez and Wilfredo Lam are housed in the Museum.
+Our tour will begin in the early afternoon with a visit to the National Museum of Fine Arts.
+The institution, founded in 1913, institution oversees documenting, restoring, conserving, promoting, and investigating the works that are part of Cuba’s visual arts heritage.
+It has an essential collection of existing Cuban art, which dates from the 16th century to the present day.
+The colonial engravings of the 19th century, the works produced between 1898 and 1920 (academic painting), the avant-garde art from the first half of the 20th century, and the series of the great Cuban masters, such as Fidelio Ponce, Víctor Manuel, Carlos Enríquez and Wilfredo Lam are housed in the Museum.
 This stop is an excellent start to the next part of the tour, visiting different artists’ studios.

-We will begin at Kelvin V. López Nieves.
-He graduated in 2000 at the Higher Institute of Art, where he currently teaches, and he has had personal exhibitions in various parts of the island, as well as in the United States and Canada.
-This artist has surprised many with the exhibition of his flowers at the Galiano Gallery in Havana.
-He also impressed with the use of his paintings in a 2008 calendar, which reminds us, because of how it was made, of the finesse with which the Japanese usually make almanacs from photos of Ikebana art.
-You have to take Kelvin’s floral painting as an exercise in style variations that vindicates, and at the same time demystifies, one of the stereotypes of beauty.
-It is his way of skipping the prejudices of the so-called minor genres and giving testimony of a state of grace in which any intellectual speculation can turn out to be wasteful.
-The flowers jump from the canvas to life and that’s enough.
+We will begin with Kelvin V. López Nieves.
+He graduated in the year 2000 from the Higher Institute of Art, where he currently teaches.
+He has had personal exhibits in various parts of the island, as well as in the United States and Canada.
+This artist surprised many with the exhibition centered around his flowers at the Galiano Gallery in Havana.
+He also impressed with the use of his paintings in a 2008 calendar, which remind us of the finesse with which the Japanese usually make almanacs from photos of Ikebana Art.
+Kelvin’s floral paintings need to be appreciated as an exercise in style variations that vindicates, and at the same time demystifies, the traditional stereotypes of beauty.
+It is his way of disregarding any prejudice of so-called minor genres and giving testimony of a state of grace in which any intellectual speculation can turn out to be wasteful.
+The flowers jump from their canvas to life, and that’s how they exist.

-After you will visit Mabel Poblet’s studio.
-She is a contemporary Cuban artist who, despite her youth, has reached great success both nationally and internationally.
-Even though she has shown interest in installations, photography and performance, the novel artist doesn’t hesitate to use the different resources that the artistic creation offers her; hence she often prefers linking the different art forms and building hybrids of a true visual force and strength of meaning.
+Next, we will visit Mabel Poblet’s studio.
+She is a contemporary Cuban artist who, despite her youth, has reached tremendous success both nationally and internationally.
+Even though she has shown interest in installations, photography, and performance, the novel artist doesn’t hesitate to use the different resources that the artistic process offers her; therefore, she often prefers linking the various art forms and building hybrids of a real visual force and strength of meaning.

 The last artist we will visit, but no less important is Octavio Irving.
 He is a young artist known primarily as an engraver.
 However, on his recent exhibit Pulsiones, he has focused exclusively on drawing and painting, in which this technical unfolding can be appreciated in all its splendor.
 Upholding that Octavio is an excellent draftsman is not enough to classify him as such.
-We must approach his work, notice the careful treatment of the line, the correct distribution of the chiaroscuro, the expressiveness of the figures.
-The proper treatment of areas and textures could make us believe that everything has been calculated, that he knows in advance, that they are accurate to the millimeter, where everything is going, how to solve this or that figure, what place to give to the strange being that he has just imagined.
+We must approach his work, notice the careful treatment of the line, the correct distribution of the chiaroscuro, and the expressiveness of the figures.
+The proper treatment of areas and textures could make us believe that everything has been calculated and that he knows in advance that they are accurate to the millimeter, where everything is going, how to solve this or that figure, and what place to give to the strange being that he has just imagined.

-After a full day full of art, you return to the pier to enjoy the rest of your day.
+After a day full of art, you will return to the pier to enjoy the rest of your day.

 Note:This tour involves considerable walking, mostly on pavement.
-There is a significant amount of steps.
-The tour is not available to wheelchair guests.
+Expect a significant number of steps.
+The tour is not suitable for wheelchair access.
 The use of cameras is not allowed.
 This tour is OFAC compliant.

 Have Questions About Your Shore Excursions?